BradleyKH/Chessboard/README.md

 ## Issues

-* Checks, pawn promotions, and en passant captures are unaccounted for
+* Checks and pawn promotions are unaccounted for
 * No training positions/moves loaded
 * No feature for showing/hiding board coordinates
 * Move parser incomplete